8 min read

 Best for: organizations already deep in Salesforce Service Cloud.

 Agentforce is Salesforce’s push into digital labor and support automation.
-Public pricing includes $2 per conversation or $500 per 100,000 Flex Credits, which gives buyers more explicit usage-based options than many enterprise platforms.
+Public pricing includes $2 per conversation or $500 per 100,000 Flex Credits, which gives buyers more explicit usage-based options than most enterprise platforms.
 If your support operation already lives in Salesforce, the integration advantage is hard to ignore.

 9. Microsoft Dynamics 365 Contact Center